michaelkrauty/OxideEssentials/README.md

-OxideEssentials
+Oxide Essentials
 ===============
-OxideEssentials is a bundle of useful commands essential for any Rust server unning Oxide.
+Oxide Essentials is a bundle of useful commands essential for any Rust server inning Oxide.